Joe Cannon Stadium

 Joe Cannon Stadium is a baseball stadium in Hanover, Maryland.
 It is the home field of the Coppin State Eagles baseball team of the Division I Northeast Conference.
 It was also formerly the home field of the Baltimore Dodgers of the Cal Ripken Collegiate Baseball League, a collegiate summer baseball league.
 Joe Cannon Stadium also plays host to many high school and amateur league games.
 The stadium holds 1,500 spectators.

-It is named after former-Major League Baseball player Joe Cannon.
+It is named after former Laurel, Maryland resident M. Joseph Cannon, who had served as the first president of the Maryland City Little League, coordinated countless baseball tournaments, and was instrumental in unifying the Anne Arundel County youth football leagues.